Divested-Mobile/CIP-Kernel-Sec/README.md

 stable and other configured branches, by reading the git commit logs.

 * `scripts/report_affected.py` - report which issues affect the
 specified branches, or all active branches.
+You can use --show-description to obtain a short description for each CVE ID.

 * `scripts/validate.py` - validate all issue files against the
 schema.